Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/google-ads-event-streaming.md

 2. Enter your **Google Ads Customer ID**.
 3. Enter your **Google Ads Conversion Action ID**.
 4. Enter your **Google Cloud Service Account**.
-5. **Send Events** sends events ingested by Amplitude to Google Ads.
+5. Configure **Send Events** to send events ingested by Amplitude to Google Ads.
       1. To send events, toggle **Send Events** to **Enabled**.
       2. Expand the **Select and filter events** panel, and select which events to send.
 Amplitude recommends that you send only the events you need in Google Ads, rather than selecting **All Events**.
 6. Save when finished.

 #### Enable integration

 The final step is enabling the destination.
 You must enable the destination to start streaming events.

 1. Navigate back to the **Settings** tab and click **Edit**.
 2. Toggle **Status** from **Disabled** to **Enabled**.